cloudfoundry/community/toc/rfc/README.md

 # Cloud Foundry Request For Comments

-Cloud Foundry community members use this directory as a forum to discuss, make and record both process and technical decisions.
+Cloud Foundry community members use this directory as a forum to make, discuss and record both process and technical decisions.
 The outcomes of these discussions can be either an Action Plan, a new Standard or Process that the Cloud Foundry community should follow.
 This repository is open as a reference for all working groups and for the wider community.

 ## Process